B-UMMI/INNUca/README.md

-                            Filter SPAdes contigs for length greater or equal than this value (default: maximum reads size or 200 bp) --spadesMaxMemory N   The maximum amount of RAM Gb for SPAdes to use (default: free memory available at the beginning of INNUca) --spadesMinCoverageAssembly 10
+                            Filter SPAdes contigs for length greater or equal than this value (default: maximum reads size or 200 bp) --spadesMaxMemory N   The maximum amount of RAM Gb for SPAdes to use (default:
-                            The minimum number of reads to consider an edge in the
+                            1 Gb per thread will be used up to the free available memory)
-                            de Bruijn graph (or path I am not sure).
-Can also be
+      --spadesMinCoverageAssembly 10

-                          auto or off (default: 'off')
+                            The minimum number of reads to consider an edge in the de Bruijn graph during the assembly.
+Can also be auto or off (default: 2)
       --spadesMinCoverageContigs N
                             Minimum contigs coverage.
-After assembly only keep contigs with reported coverage equal or above this value (default: 5)
+After assembly only keep contigs with reported k-mer coverage equal or above this value (default: 5)
     SPAdes k-mers options (one of the following):
       --spadesKmers 55,77   Manually sets SPAdes k-mers lengths (all values must be odd, less than 128) (default: 55, 77, 99, 113,